Terrible Things My Mother Told Me

 "Terrible Things My Mother Told Me" is a 1988 episode of the American television anthology series ABC Afterschool Special, directed and produced by Susan Rohrer.
 It stars Beth Howland, Katherine Kamhi and Ian Ziering.

 Plot

 Hard-working 16-year-old Julia does not realize that her mother Eleanor - who alternately harasses and ignores Julia, while doting on lazy younger daughter Katie - is being emotionally and verbally abusive.
 But when Julia is given the lead in a school play directed by popular Randy, she realizes she is every bit as worthy of Eleanor's support and encouragement as her pampered sister.
+Julia gets Eleanor to open up and find out where her anger comes from.
+Eleanor reveals she suffered the same the same abuse from her own mother and was scarred in particular by when she accidentally cracked a delicate plate and her mother's reaction to it.
+Eleanor smashes the plate realizing what has become of her.
+Julia replies, "Nice shot!" and they embrace.